qchediak/starting_approx/README.md

 - `two_body_ode_SA`: Uses good starting approximations to solve the two-body problem over two steps and plots the errors of the starting approximations vs. stepsize.

+- `pendulum_PRK`: Solves the plane pendulum as a DAE using PRK methods implemented in the standard way.
+Uses trivial starting approximations.

+- `pendulum_PRK_SA`: Uses good starting approximations to solve the plane pendulum as a DAE over two steps using PRK methods implemented in the standard way.
+Also plots the errors of the starting approximations vs. stepsize.